Types of Degrees Special Education Majors Are Getting

-In 2017-2018, 975 schools offered a special ed program of some type.
+In the 2018-2019 academic year, 994 schools offered some type of special education program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|